Recent Advances in Deep Learning Based Dialogue Systems: A Systematic Survey: Task-oriented Dialogue Systems

 \section{Task-oriented Dialogue Systems}

 This section introduces task-oriented dialogue systems including modular and end-to-end systems.
-Task-oriented systems solve specific problems in a certain domain such as movie ticket booking, restaurant table reserving, etc. We focus on deep learning based systems due to the outstanding performance.
+Task-oriented systems solve specific problems in a certain domain such as movie ticket booking, restaurant table reserving, etc. We focus on deep learning-based systems due to the outstanding performance.
 For readers who want to learn more about traditional rule-based and statistical models, there are several surveys to refer to~\citep{theune2003natural, lemon2007machine, mallios2016survey, chen2017survey, santhanam2019survey}.

 This section is organized as follows.
 We first discuss modular and end-to-end systems respectively by introducing the principles and reviewing recent works.
-After that, we comprehensively discuss related challenges and hot topics for task-oriented dialogue systems in recent research to provide some important points for study.
+After that, we comprehensively discuss related challenges and hot topics for task-oriented dialogue systems in recent research to provide some important research directions.

 A task-oriented dialogue system requires stricter response constraints because it aims to accurately handle the user message.
 Therefore, modular methods were proposed to generate responses in a more controllable way.
 The architecture of a modular-based system is depicted in Figure~\ref{Structure of a task-oriented dialogue system in the task-completion pipeline}.
 It consists of four modules: